Same-day Filing

 Holding structures are typically set up either with either a parent company and children, or sibling entities.
 To make the discussion easier, here is a graphic of a sibling set up.
 In this case the Holding Company holds assets via a series LLC (or traditional subsidiaries) and an operational company handles tenants, vendors, contractors, inspections, loans and the public at large:

-This is an image of a parent-child set up.
-Here a parent company oversees children companies which engage in operations.
+This is an image of a parent-child setup.
+Here a parent company oversees children companies that engage in operations.
 The parent company often has a management contract.
-Through this and other devices income is shifted to where it is not taxed.
+Through this and other devices, income is shifted to where it is not taxed.
 Cash is also flowed up the parent company for safekeeping:

 Parent Child

-In other states the sibling model can be better.
-This is because in the parent child each subsidiary is technically a single member LLC.
+In other states, the sibling model can be better.
+This is because in the parent-child set up each subsidiary is technically a single-member LLC.
 If you are in a state which does not protect such companies, then you are vulnerable to creditor claims.
-In Wyoming, single member limited liability companies receive all the same benefits as multi-member companies.
+In Wyoming, single-member limited liability companies receive all the same benefits as multi-member companies.
 This means you may choose whichever structure makes the most sense for your situation, neither is inherently better.

 Real Estate Investment Holding Company